theam/workshop-eLLMental/README.md

 In order to use the functionalities provided by eLLMental, we will need to use the SemanticSearch library.
 Below are the functionalities that we need to create:

+In the `SemanticSearchService` we need to get the enviromental variables.
+In addition, we need to create the necessary components to use the SemanticSearch library.
+This includes: the OpenAI client, the OpenAIEmbeddingsModel, the PineconeVectorStore and using that components we can create the SemanticSearch service.
+You can find more details in the documentation: [Getting started](https://kotlin.ellmental.com/getting_started)

 The `learn` function is responsible for processing and sending chunks into the vector database for learning purposes (creating embeddings).
 Before consume this function  you need use the appropriate function to divides the book into smaller chunks for processing it.

 On the other hand, the `search` function allows you to perform embedding retrieval from the database.
 This function expects to recieve the user's question.